Optional Component

 Crystal Clear Text-to-speech

-VTScada 11.2 adopted the Microsoft® Speech API (SAPI).
+VTScada uses the Microsoft® Speech API (SAPI).
 In addition to providing the latest in text-to-speech technology, SAPI simplifies our licensing and significantly reduces the size of the VTScada installer.

-- Voice Modem Support – VTScada should work with any standard voice modem.
-Though we cannot guarantee the compatibility of third-party modems across all Windows operating systems our engineers have provided the following comments on modems that they have used or have been used by our customers.
+VTScada should work with any standard voice modem.
+Though we cannot guarantee the compatibility of third-party modems across all Windows operating systems our engineers have identified modems that they have used or have been used by our customers on our VTScada Support Forum.
 Their comments can be found on our VTScada Support Forum.

-- Advanced Modem Management – VTScada collects modems from all application servers into a single pool.
-VTScada searches this pool, rather than a particular server, for an appropriate data or voice modem to use when sending alarms.
+VTScada collects modems from all application servers into a single pool.
+VTScada searches this pool, rather than a specific server, for an appropriate data or voice modem to use when sending alarms.

 Automatic SCADA Alarm Notification Failover